 E-mail: tecuci at gmu dot edu

 Machine Learning is concerned with the development of computer systems that are able to improve their performance at some task by learning from input data, from their own problem solving experience, and/or from a human.
 This course presents the principles, strategies, major methods, systems, applications, open issues, and research directions in Machine Learning.
-Covered topics include: Inductive learning, Decision trees, Rule induction, Instance-based learning, Bayesian learning, Neural networks, Model ensembles, Learning Theory, Support vector machines, and Learning apprentices.
+Covered topics include: Inductive learning, Decision trees learning, Rule induction, Instance-based learning, Bayesian learning, Neural networks, Model ensembles, Support vector machines, Learning apprentices, and Learning theory.
 The course will also include experimentation with learning systems implementing the methods discussed in class.
-A major part of this course will involve your development of a research project in an area of interest to you, involving significant outside study and preparation of both a written paper and an oral presentation to the class.
+A major part of this course will involve your development of a research project in an area of interest to you, involving significant outside study and preparation of a presentation (possibly with a demo) to the class.

 This course will use Blackboard (see http://gmu.blackboard.com) to post lecture notes, papers, assignments, and grades.
-Students have accounts on Blackboard and can download the PDF slide files by going to courses.gmu.edu and logging in using their Mason ID and passwords.
+The students will also submit their assignments through Blackboard.
+Students have accounts on Blackboard and can download the posted documents by going to courses.gmu.edu and logging in using their Mason ID and passwords.